Taiwan “Prohibited Ingredient List for Cosmetics” revision officially implemented on July 1

 The “Prohibited Ingredient List for Cosmetics” mainly prohibits certain ingredients that are harmful to humans potentially from being added to cosmetics to ensure the safety of products used by consumers.
 With scientific research development, many high-risk ingredients are gradually complemented.
 And the latest revision of Taiwan’s “Prohibited Ingredients List for Cosmetics” will be officially implemented on July 1.

 Add 4 banned ingredients

-Unicare has been focusing on the research and development of skincare products for 20 years, strictly complying with relevant laws and regulations of cosmetics, and only provides safe and efficient products for the public.
-Welcome to contact us know more about the details of latest product.
+Unicare has been focusing on the research and development of skincare products for 20 years, strictly complying with relevant laws and regulations of cosmetics and only providing safe and efficient products for the public.
+Welcome to contact us to know more about the latest development details.